Cruising for sex

 In the 'meatrack' on Fire Island Pines, New York, a man cruises for sex.

-Cruising for sex or cruising is walking or driving about a locality, called a cruising ground, in search of a sex partner, usually of the anonymous, casual, one-time variety.
+Cruising for sex or cruising is walking or driving about a locality, called a cruising ground, in search of a sex partner, usually for an anonymous, casual, one-time encounter.
 The term is also used when technology is used to find casual sex, such as using an Internet site or a telephone service.